WGBH, Teachers' Domain

 - This is a Northern Plains description of the effects of climate change.
 For viewpoints from other geographical locations, see resources in the CLEAN collection (Intuit, Navajo, and others).

-- There is not much content in this video so it would have to be used as a "prompt" to get students thinking about observations by Native Americans and why they would be important in understanding climate change.
+- There is not much scientific climate content in this video.
+It could be used as a "prompt" to get students thinking about observations by Native Americans and why they would be important in understanding climate change.

 - Native Americans talk about their observations of a changing climate and the impact on the environment and animals.